 What role can physiotherapists play in enhancing patient adherence to physiotherapy treatment of lower back pain in adults: a scoping-review

-Godley, Simon and Messenger, J. (2025) What role can physiotherapists play in enhancing patient adherence to physiotherapy treatment of lower back pain in adults: a scoping-review.
+Messenger, Jack and Godley, Simon (2025) What role can physiotherapists play in enhancing patient adherence to physiotherapy treatment of lower back pain in adults: a scoping-review.
 Physiotherapy, 126 (S1). p.
 101717.
-Full text not available from this repository.
+Item availability may be restricted.

 Official URL: https://doi.org/10.1016/j.physio.2025.101717